usmqe/usmqe-testdoc/web/alerting/glusternative_bitrot.rst

    :step:
        Create bitrot problem for the test file.

-       Locate brick which stores the testing file.
+       Locate some brick which stores the testing file.
 You can use ansible for that, from usmqe server run something like:

        .. code-block:: console